 For full time internal PhD candidates, at the end of the first year, a formal assessment will take place.
 An HR representative is present at this meeting as well.
 The promotor must give an advice to either continue or stop participation of the candidate in the PhD program.
 The final go/no-go decision after year 1 will be taken by the scientific director of SHE.
-The requirement for acceptable progress is one completed manuscript (ready for submission to a journal) per year.
 A signed copy of the first-year assessment report is sent to HR.